Stock Market Today: Asian Stocks Mixed as China Unveils 5% Economic Growth Target for 2024 - ExBulletin

 Several retailers will also offer their latest earnings reports this week.
 They include Costco Wholesale, Gap and Nordstrom.

-Another retailer, Macys, jumped 13.5% after two investment firms increased their offer to buy shares they don't already own.
+Another retailer, Macys, jumped 13.5% after two investment companies have increased their purchase offer shares they don't already own.

 Elsewhere on Wall Street, Spirit Airlines lost 10.8%.
-JetBlue Airways is ending its proposed $3.8 billion combination after a court ruling blocked their merger.
+JetBlue Airways is ending their $3.8 billion combination project after a court ruling blocked their merger.
 JetBlue rose 4.3%.

-Apple fell 2.5% after the European Union fined it nearly $2 billion for unfairly favoring its own music streaming service over Spotify and other competitors.
+Apple fell 2.5% after the European Union hit it with a fine of almost 2 billion dollars for unfairly favoring its own music streaming service over Spotify and other competitors.

 In other trading Tuesday morning, U.S. benchmark crude oil lost 33 cents to $78.41 a barrel in electronic trading on the New York Mercantile Exchange.
 Brent crude, the international standard, fell 21 cents to $82.59 a barrel.